Law of Nazi Germany

 From 1933 to 1945, the Nazi regime ruled Germany and, at times, controlled most of Europe.
 During this time, Nazi Germany shifted from the post-World War I society which characterized the Weimar Republic and introduced an ideology of "biological racism" into the country's legal and justicial systems.
-The shift from the traditional legal system (the "normative state") to the Nazis' ideological mission (the "prerogative state") enabled all of the subsequent acts of the Hitler regime (including its atrocities) to be performed legally.
+The shift from the traditional legal system (the "normative state") to the Nazis' ideological mission (the "prerogative state") enabled many of the subsequent acts of the Hitler regime (including its atrocities) to be performed legally.
 For this to succeed, the normative judicial system needed to be reworked; judges, lawyers and other civil servants acclimatized themselves to the new Nazi laws and personnel.
 As of 2021, a few laws from the Nazi era still remain codified in German law.